VictorTeixeiraS/projects/projects/build-local-dev-environment-python/12-bookbot_read/readme.md

 books/
 ```

 You should see the filename turn dark gray in your VS Code file explorer.
-Now whenever you run `git add .` all the files in the `books` directory will be automatically ignored!
+Now, whenever you run `git add .` all the files in the `books` directory will be automatically ignored!

 ## Read the book